Center for Health Equity Research and Promotion

 The Center for Health Equity Research and Promotion (CHERP) is a VA HSR&D Center of Innovation (COIN).
 We are a dual-site, cross-VISN center, with investigators in Pittsburgh and Philadelphia.

-The Veterans Health Administration (VA) provides care for individuals who are more likely to be racial and ethnic minorities, older, and poorer than the general population.
-Although VA provides a health care safety net, disparities in health and health care exist for many vulnerable Veteran populations and are associated with increased risks of disability, illness, and death.
+The Veterans who get their healthcare from the Veterans Health Administration (VHA) are more likely to be from racial and ethnic minorities, older, and poorer than the general population in the U.S. Although VHA provides a health care safety net, disparities in health and health care exist for many vulnerable Veteran populations and are associated with increased risks of disability, illness, and death.
 In addition to individual, provider, and health system factors, disparities may originate outside of the health care system and involve personal behaviors and social and community influences.
 As a health system committed to delivering high-quality, equitable care to all Veterans, VA must identify vulnerable populations, understand the root causes of disparities, and assess interventions to eliminate them.

 CHERP advances the quality and equity of health and health care for vulnerable Veteran populations through: